fmartins-andre/dashboard-for-register/README.md

 **NOTES**:

-- The `VITE_API_ADDRESS` will be placed at build time, so, make sure the right values is set before build the docker image.
+- The `VITE_API_ADDRESS` will be placed at build time, so, make sure the right values are set before build the docker image.

   I could'nt make vite recognize this variable through docker, so, the `.env` file is needed by `Dockerfile.app` file to make it work.

 ## Root folder scripts

 There are two packages in this repo: `api` and `client`.
 In the root folder `package.json` there are scripts to reach each package.

 To work on `api` just type `yarn api [command]`.
-The same to `client`
+The same to `client`.